Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 While your GTC is can be used for all expenses related to TDY travel, you’ll be losing money if you use it for every expense.
 Besides the big expenses of lodging, rental cars, and commercial air travel, if you minimize your use of the GTC while TDY you can make a substantial amount of travel reward points or cash back points using no foreign transaction fee credit cards.

-The two cards I prefer are the Chase Sapphire Preferred and the Barclaycard Arrival World Mastercard.
-Both these cards offer 2 points per dollar spent on travel and dining expenses, so they are perfect for all the eating out you’ll be doing while you’re on the road.
-With the Sapphire, you can use the points for cash back bonuses or statement credits, or transfer the points to the airline of your choice.
-For the Barclaycard, you can apply your points to any travel related expenses you charge to the card.
-If you sign up now, you could be eligible for 40,000 bonus points, worth up to $440.
+The two cards I prefer are the Chase Sapphire Reserve and the AMEX Platinum.
+Are perfect for all the eating out you’ll be doing while you're on the road.
+With the Reserve, you can use the points for cash back bonuses or statement credits, or transfer the points to the airline of your choice.

 Both these cards come with a no foreign transaction fees benefit, which is essential for the international TDY traveller.
 If your card does have foreign transaction fees (and many of them do), you could be losing 1-3% every time you swipe the card, which can quickly negate any reward or cash points benefits.
 If you are using a card with foreign fees, switch now and start earning points!